FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 `ScrollBarBuilder::build` creates not only the `ScrollBar` instance, but also a bunch of other widgets that is used internally in the scroll bar.

-## Performance improvements
+## Performance Improvements

-- Editor perf improvements
-- Detached perf of hierarchical properties propagation from graph size
-    - Graph now updates hierarchical properties only for ones that actually changed
-    - Significantly improves performance in static scenes Prevent the editor to load the same texture over and over again - saves memory Fixed `MenuItem` performance issues
-Improved performance of render data collection
+This release contains quite a lot of performance improvements in various parts of the engine.
+The most significant performance improvement was achieved in the editor - it is now up to 70% faster than the previous version.

+The next place where the performance was improved is hierarchical properties propagation in the scene graph.
+Performance of this operation now does not depend on the size of the scene graph.
+Only moving objects forces an update iteration of hierarchical properties, which significantly improves performance in mostly static scenes.

 ## `fyrox-texture` crate

-- Detached texture-related code to separate crate - allows to attach it to `fyrox-ui` to use textures directly without using hacky `UntypedResource`
-- Use TextureResource directly in ui code where possible - removes redundant juggling with untyped<->typed conversions
+Textures-related code is now detached in a separate crate called `fyrox-texture`.
+The main reason why it was done is to be able to use textures in `fyrox-ui` crate, which used "abstract" textures for a long time and this prevented a lot of widgets from being implemented properly.
+For example, abstract texture was an `UntypedResource` which don't have any way of extracting is actual size (width, height) and the `Image` widget required width and height to be set explicitly.
+Otherwise is just collapses into a point.

+The content of `fyrox-texture` crate is re-exported from its previous module and no change in user code is required.

 ## Animation Improvements